Friday, June 13, 2025

 Common Symptoms

-Pain and stiffness in joints are the main signs.
+The main signs are joint pain and stiffness.
 Swelling, redness, and warmth often follow.
 Symptoms can get worse with activity or better with rest.
 Tracking these patterns helps doctors diagnose your specific type.

 The Importance of Early Diagnosis